m-d-brown/plain-text-accounting-tools/README.md

 latter is more reusable.
 It also helps show the connection to Beancount's APIs (which took me some time to learn).

-My preferred workflow for double-entry accounting with [Beancount](https://github.com/beancount/beancount) is to download PDF statements, extract transaction data, add them to my ledger, and file the original PDF.
-I prefer PDF statements over alternatives like CSV and OFX because I don't need to download additional files or trust tools with sensitive credentials.
-With PDF statements my banks and credit card providers email me monthly and I can then check the original source statement, account them and file away with minimal overhead.
+My preferred workflow for some account, like credit cards, is to download PDF statements, extract transaction data, add them to my ledger, and file the original PDF.
+I prefer PDF statements over alternatives like OFX for credit cards because and credit card providers email me monthly and I can then check the original source statement, account them and file away with minimal overhead.

 The following institutions and statement types are supported: